EN 306 Prof Wrtng in the Disciplines:Scientific & Technical Writing

 Class Assessment: Performance will be assessed based on documents/papers, discussions, and a final exam.

 Late Submission of Course Materials: It is critical for scientific and technical documents to be completed and delivered on time.
 Late penalties will be imposed when an extension has not been requested; the extent of the penalty will be based on individual circumstances.

 NOTE: Be sure to document all external information using both footnotes or parenthetical citations and a bibliography (which you may label "References," "Works Cited," or otherwise, as appropriate.
 Also be sure to enclose within quotation marks any text you have copied.
 This is an academic honesty and copyright compliance requirement, not simply a formatting requirement.
 See Part VI, Appendix A of our text and the course Webliography for documentation guidance.

 2. Paper #2: Write an Informal Proposal for your Analytical Report.
 Using the discussions of proposals and analytical reports, develop your informal proposal using the general model for proposals given in your Lannon text in Chapter 23, Proposals.
-You will need to decide whether your proposal is a planning, research, or sales type proposal (I generally recommend that you write a research proposal).
+You will need to decide whether your proposal is a planning, research, or sales type proposal (I must approve sales or planning proposals).
 This will determine some of the contents for your assignment.
 Other relevant text readings are Chapters 11 and 21.